jacobwilliams/odepack/README.md

  + build as a (single?) module M_odepack
  + complete set of unit tests

 In this case the originally bundled subset of BLAS/LAPACK routines are being included in the module.
 In production, this might not be done in order to be able to easily call external optimized versions.

 The biggest hinderance is some storage used for both INTEGER and DOUBLE PRECISION values.

  One take-away is how critical unit tests are to enable rapid development (which so far this package does not have)

 The initial pass was done just using the original sample programs as unit tests.
 This may have allowed for introduction of errors but the original samples run with the same output as the original.

 As a proof of concept I have gleaned what I wanted from this effort. plusFORT was invaluable and reduced the effort by an estimated 85 percent.

+### Phase II ?

+The results of this first pass were significant enough that this project will hopefully continue.
+I feel a complete unit test suite is required to allow development to proceed rapdily.

-To do this successfully either highly reliable automated tools and/or a complete unit test suite is required.
-Non-standard but (at the time) de-facto fortran standards such as equivalencing different types, creating scratch space that is used as different numeric types, and treating scalars as arrays and vice-versa as well as passing the same arrays or values multiple times are the most time-consuming usages to correct to being standard-conforming, particularly since spag(1) does an excellent job with pre-f2003 code.
-It (currently?) has issues with code that has been partially migrated to use f2003+ features and syntax.
+Another issue is the remaining non-standard code.
+Non-standard (but at the time de-facto fortran standards) such as equivalencing different types, creating scratch space that is used as different numeric types, and treating scalars as arrays and vice-versa as well as passing the same arrays or values multiple times are the most time-consuming usages to correct to standard-conforming, particularly since spag(1) had already done an excellent job with updating the pre-f2003 code. spag(1) is not (currently?) sufficient by itself to automate the additional refactoring desired, which includes using post f95 features and code restructuring, so the remaining work requires manual recoding.

-It is not complete.

-The type-mismatch issues have not been eliminated enough to include the routines in the files "M_da1/dprep.inc" "M_da1/dainvgs.inc" "M_da1/dprepi.inc" "M_da1/dstodi.inc" and "M_da1_/dstode.inc", and a few places in the example programs.
+The type-mismatch issues have not been eliminated enough to include all the routines in the module, so  those in the files "M_da1/dprep.inc" "M_da1/dainvgs.inc" "M_da1/dprepi.inc" "M_da1/dstodi.inc" and "M_da1_/dstode.inc" still require being built without an interface definition.

+### building

-It builds as an fpm(1) package with the current options:
+This version of ODEPACK already builds with an included make(1) file as an fpm(1) package with the current options:
 ```bash
  fpm run                     --compiler nvfortran --example '*'
  fpm run --profile release   --compiler ifort     --example '*'
  fpm run --flag -std=legacy  --compiler gfortran  --example '*'
 ```

-A second pass needs made to restructure the code in some places manually, but the code is far more readable after having been refactored by spag(1) from the plusFORT package.
+As noted, a second pass needs made to restructure the code in some places manually, but the code is far more readable after having been refactored by spag(1) from the plusFORT package and hopefully as useable as the original already.

 There are a few notes in src/M_odepack.f90 concerning continuing issues.

-If there is interest in completing this transformation it can continue on this site or the parent on jacobwilliams site as a group project or via a clone or fork.
-If anyone spawns a project from this one let me know so I can remove this one.
+If there is interest in completing this transformation it can continue on this site, hopefully as a group project.

-I do not plan on continuing this any further with additional interest, but leave it here in case anyone else wants to see this brought to a product-quality product, as I have learned what I wanted from it in this state.
+We are particulary interested in current users of ODEPACK trying this version, and contributions of additional test suites.

+Although I have learned what I wanted from the project in phase I, hopefully as a community we can complete creating a new maintained production-quality version of this venerable and continuingly useful package.

 ### Documentation